-There’s no better way to enjoy a virtual holiday than by watching television shows or movies shot in Greece.
+There’s no better way to enjoy a virtual holiday and to imerse yourself in the culture and landscapes than by watching television shows or movies shot in Greece.

 Possibly the most famous Greek movie of all as it also made famous the song and dance of the same name.